On the Hardness of Finding Temporally Connected Subgraphs of Any Size: Introduction

 In the above works, the main question is whether a given temporal graph contains a temporal component of size $k$ or at least~$k$, for \emph{given} $k$.
-Considering the strong connection between temporal components on the one hand, and cliques in static graphs on the other hand, it is not surprising that these questions turn out to be hard at least for large values of $k$.
-A natural question is whether this is still the case when $k$ is small, for example a constant value.
-Clearly, the problem of deciding if a temporal component of size \emph{exactly} $k$ exists is tractable in this case (at least in the \textsf{XP} sense), but is the same true for size \emph{at least} $k$?
-For open components, both questions are indeed the same, because open components are \emph{hereditary} (a fact also observed in~\cite{CLMS24}), implying that any subset of an open component is an open component.
-In contrast, \emph{closed} components are not hereditary: the existence of a closed component larger than $k$ does not imply the existence of one of size $k$.
-As a consequence, it is not clear whether the following fundamental question can be solved efficiently:
+Considering the strong connection between temporal components on the one hand, and cliques in static graphs on the other hand, it is not surprising that these questions turn out to be hard for large values of $k$.
+In this paper, we ask the more radical question of whether a \TC subgraph \emph{of any size} exists in the input graph, apart from the trivial case of a single vertex in directed graphs and two adjacent vertices in undirected graphs.